 Conversely, back in the CD days, it was common practice to master something beyond its potential just to compete.
 The problem now is that those songs are being turned down by the platforms.
-What was a loud song yesteryear is now just an over-compressed one.
+What was a loud song yesteryear is now just an over-compressed one that's no louder than anything else.
 If it still sounds great, that means it was the right loudness and dynamics for the song.
-Often it was not.
+Often, it was not.

 Here are just a couple of ways to go about it.

-I use Slate Digital FG-X. It’s my go-to ‘volume limiter’ for when I’m raising the loudness of the mix to my mastering level.
+I sometimes use Slate Digital FG-X. It’s a quick and dirty way to increase volume to my mastering level.
 It has a big gain dial bang in the middle of it and it pretty much always does what I expect it to do.